A Survey of Multi-Agent Deep Reinforcement Learning with Communication: Learning Tasks with Communication in MADRL

+We present examples of how agents form communication links in the four categories of communication policy, as illustrated in Figure \ref{fig:fourgraphs}.
+Both Full Communication and Partial Structure rely on a predefined communication policy to determine communication actions.
+In contrast, Individual Control and Global Control involve the learning of a local communication policy and a global communication policy, respectively, to establish communication links between agents or a potential proxy.
+If a proxy is involved, it coordinates messages from agents choosing to communicate through this proxy.
+The categories and their associated research works are introduced as follows:

-\paragraph{\textbf{Full Communication}} In this category, each pair of agents will be connected and messages are transmitted in a broadcast manner.
-Full communication can be viewed as a fully connected structure, which is often used in early works on Comm-MARL.
+\paragraph{\textbf{Full Communication}} In this category, every pair of agents is connected so that messages are transmitted in a broadcast manner.
+Full communication can be regarded as a fully connected graph, often used in early works on Comm-MADRL.
 DIAL \cite{Foerster2016Comm}, RIAL \cite{Foerster2016Comm}, CommNet \cite{Sukhbaatar2016CommNet}, and BiCNet \cite{Peng2017BicNet} learn a communication protocol which connect all agents together.
-Diff Discrete \cite{Freed2020UnknownNoise} and Variable-length Coding \cite{Freed2020Length} consider two-agent cases while do not learn to block messages from each other.
-TarMAC \cite{Das2019TarMAC} and IS \cite{Kim2021IS} learn meaningful messages while using a broadcast way to share messages thus still using full communication.
-DCC-MD \cite{Kim2019MessageDropout} drops out received messages with a certain probability to reduce input dimension while does not learn whether to communicate.
-In IMAC \cite{Wang2020IMAC}, MS-MARL-GCM \cite{Kong2017MSMARL} and HAMMER \cite{Gupta2021HAMMER}, a central proxy who receives local observations or encoded messages always connects agents in the MAS.
+Inspired by BiCNet, FCMNet \cite{Wang2022FCMNet} uses multiple RNNs to link all agents together with different sequences, allowing agents to benefit from communication flow from various directions.
+In contrast, Diff Discrete \cite{Freed2020UnknownNoise} and Variable-length Coding \cite{Freed2020Length} focus on two-agent cases but do not learn to block messages from each other.
+TarMAC \cite{Das2019TarMAC} and IS \cite{Kim2021IS} learn meaningful messages while using a broadcast way to share messages, thus still adhering to full communication.
+DCC-MD \cite{Kim2019MessageDropout} and $\mathfrak{R}$-MACRL \cite{Xue2021RMACRL} introduce a strategy to drop out received messages without specifying whether to send messages.
+Specifically, DCC-MD drops out messages with a fixed probability to reduce input dimensions, and $\mathfrak{R}$-MACRL learns to drop out adversary messages through a defense policy.
+In Comm-MADRL methods like IMAC \cite{Wang2020IMAC}, MS-MARL-GCM \cite{Kong2017MSMARL} and HAMMER \cite{Gupta2021HAMMER}, a central proxy that receives local observations or encoded messages is always connected with agents in the MAS.
+In addition, GCL \cite{Populations2018Mordatch} and AE-Comm \cite{Autoencoders2021Lin} learn a language grounded on discrete tokens among agents, where all agents have the capability to send and receive messages.